oaq509/smartMethod/task 1 & 2 robot control panel motor + motion/readme.md

 and I programmed a PHP page to get the data that the user entered and saved in the database (values.php)

-I used Apache HTTP Server Version 2.5 (Local Server) localhost
+I used Apache HTTP Server Version 2.5 (Local Server) localhost I created 2 separated

+table 1 for the 6 motors (contains 7 cloumn "motor1" ...."motor6" + ID)
+table 2 for the motion (contains 4 cloumn "forward - right - left - backward - stop" + ID)
+The ID is increament automatically with data entered

 ---------------------------------------------------------------------------------------